aumkarthakur/rtPanel-ReactJS/README.md

 ### Installation

-Dillinger requires WordPress Rest API Enabled.
+rtPanel requires WordPress Rest API Enabled.

   - Download zip of this repo.
   - Now install it on WordPress like normal theme.